OriZeiri/Ta9-Assignment/README.md

 # Ta9-Assignment - Organization Managment

 this is an excrices given by Ta9

 Create a microservice that manage graph items as nodes and edges (objects and relationships) and allows query requests Notice, you can select any data/data base.

-I Chose to represent an organization that have Departments & Employees. you can make requests to manage them using the API.
-Add, Create, Update & Delete both Department & Employees.
+I Chose to represent an organization that has Departments & Employees.
+You can make requests to manage them using the API.

-You can assign an employee to depratment, using  EmployeeController.
-Acsses to all the Employees who works at specified department using DepartmentController.
+Add, Create, Update & Delete both Department & Employees, Also assign an employee to a department, using EmployeeController.
+Access to all the Employees who work at a specified department using DepartmentController.

 # Tech Stack
 -   Application Type: .NET Core WebAPI